RobSzollosi/NLP4News/README.md

 > pip install bertopic
 > pip install bert-extractive-summarizer
 ```
-In addition to these two modules the NLP4News.py and utils.py should also be uploaded to the same file as the colab notebook.
+In addition to these two modules the NLP4News.py and utils.py should also be uploaded to the same folder as the colab notebook.

 ---